cavtools/cav/examples/chat/README.md

 would only be accessible for users connecting to the Deploy server instance that created it.
 (Something like [Supabase](https://supabase.com) could fill the gap here.
 Supabase API calls would get along well in `room/api.ts`.)

-## Bugs

-- There's a known bug with the Deno extension for VSCode that causes errors to appear in server-side modules whenever a `dom.ts` file is open.
-This is because of the `/// <reference`s in Cav's `dom.ts` module, causing a TS libs conflict with the Deno-only libs whenever a `dom.ts` file is open in the editor.
-Simply close the `dom.ts` tabs to make the errors disappear.
-They don't affect anything, and this problem should eventually be solved upstream